10 uses for a colander – 10 ideas for using yours more often in the kitchen. Don’t buy new tools! Repurpose the ones you already have!

 - Grow sprouts.
 I think this is incredibly clever!
 You could get a cheap plastic colander, and use it to grow sprouts.
 You’d always have fresh ones to add to stir fry or salads.
 Full instructions at The Nourishing Gourmet.

 - Make a lamp.
 File this in the “I would never, ever have thought of that” column.
-Eleanor from Stylish Crafts made cheap plastic colanders into lights for her patio, and they are really cool.
+I have seen these light fixtures all over Pinterest, and thought they’re really cool.
 (I was totally out of food uses, so I added this one for the wow factor.)